Butter Chicken lovers—this one’s for you. Skip the takeout because this rich, creamy curry brings restaurant-level flavor straight to your kitchen.

 Instructions

-• MARINATE CHICKEN: Trim the fat and cut the chicken into 1-inch pieces and place in a large bowl or bag.
-Add the 3/4 cup yogurt, 1 tablespoon lemon juice, 1/2 teaspoon salt, and HALF of the spice mix (just eyeball it).
-Stir to coat (or knead the bag to coat).
-Cover the chicken tightly (or seal the bag) and refrigerate for at least 30 minutes up to overnight.
+• Trim the fat and cut the chicken into 1-inch pieces and place in a large bowl or bag.
+Add yogurt, lemon juice, salt, and half the spice mix.
+Stir to coat, or knead if using a bag.
+Cover the chicken tightly, or seal the bag, and refrigerate for at least 30 minutes.
 Do not marinate longer than 24 hours.

-• COOK ONION AND SPICES: Add the 2 tablespoons butter to a large skillet and heat over medium heat.
-Add in the 1 and 1/2 cups finely diced onion and cook, stirring occasionally for 7-10 minutes (reduce the heat if it begins to burn).
+• Add butter to a large pan and heat over medium heat.
+Add in diced onion and cook for 7–10 minutes, stirring occasionally.
+Reduce heat if it begins to burn.
 Add in the reserved half of the spice mix and 1 tablespoon tomato paste.
-Stir for 2-3 minutes or until very fragrant.
+Stir for 2–3 minutes or until very fragrant.

-• COOK CHICKEN: Push the onion and spices to the edges of the pan and add the chicken in the middle of the pan.
-(Remove the chicken from the marinade but don't wipe off the marinade from the chicken and don't pour the marinade left in the bag/bowl into the pan.)
-Cook for about 3-4 minutes, over medium-high heat, or until the chicken is white on the outside (but not cooked through).
+• Push onion and spices to the edges of the pan and add chicken to the center.
+Remove chicken from the marinade, but don’t clean any remaining marinade off the chicken.
+Cook over medium-high heat for about 3–4 minutes, or until the chicken is white on the outside, but not cooked through.
 Stir often and incorporate the spices and onion into the chicken as you cook.
-(See Note 3)

-• SAUCE: Once the chicken is white all over, add in the can of fire-roasted crushed tomatoes, 1 and 1/4 cup heavy cream, 1 tablespoon white sugar, and add salt to taste (about 1 teaspoon).
-Stir, and reduce the heat to low.
-Simmer 15-20 minutes or until chicken is cooked through (165 degrees F) and sauce has thickened.
-If desired, stir in some chopped cilantro here (about 1/3 cup).
+• Once the chicken is white all over, add in can of fire-roasted crushed tomatoes, heavy cream, sugar, and 1 teaspoon salt.
+Stir, and reduce heat to low.
+Simmer 15–20 minutes or until chicken is cooked through to 165°F and sauce has thickened.
+Stir in some optional chopped cilantro here.

-• SERVE: Serve curry over cooked basmati rice (See Note 2) and garnish with additional cilantro leaves (optional).
+• Serve curry over cooked basmati rice (see note 2) and garnish with additional cilantro leaves.
 Serve with flatbread, roti, or naan.

 Recipe Notes

-Note 1Cayenne pepper: You can omit cayenne entirely if you're very sensitive to spice.
-Alternatively, you can increase (up to a full teaspoon) if you'd like some heat in this butter chicken.
+Note 1: You can omit cayenne entirely if you’re very sensitive to spice.
+If you’d like some heat in this butter chicken, you can increase up to a full teaspoon.

-Note 2Basmati rice: Here’s how I cook the basmati rice:
+Note 2: Here’s how I cook the basmati rice:

 • Measure the rice and rinse it in a fine-mesh sieve until the water runs clear.